apache/trafficcontrol/docs/source/api/v11/deliveryservice.rst

 :httpBypassFqdn:     The HTTP destination to use for bypass on an HTTP Delivery Service - bypass starts when the traffic on this Delivery Service exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the Delivery Service
 :id:                 An integral, unique identifier for this Delivery Service
 :infoUrl:            This is a string which is expected to contain at least one URL pointing to more information about the Delivery Service.
 Historically, this has been used to link relevant JIRA tickets
 :initialDispersion:  The number of caches between which traffic requesting the same object will be randomly split - meaning that if 4 clients all request the same object (one after another), then if this is above 4 there is a possibility that all 4 are cache misses.
-For most se-cases, this should be 1
+For most use-cases, this should be 1
 :ipv6RoutingEnabled: If ``true``, clients that connect to Traffic Router using IPv6 will be given the IPv6 address of a suitable Edge-tier cache; if ``false`` all addresses will be IPv4, regardless of the client connection\ [2]_
 :lastUpdated:        The date and time at which this Delivery Service was last updated, in a ``ctime``-like format
 :logsEnabled:        If ``true``, logging is enabled for this Delivery Service, otherwise it is disabled
 :longDesc:           A description of the Delivery Service
 :longDesc1:          A field used when more detailed information that that provided by ``longDesc`` is desired
 :longDesc2:          A field used when even more detailed information that that provided by either ``longDesc`` or ``longDesc1`` is desired
-:matchList:          An array TODO: wat?
+:matchList:          An array of methods used by Traffic Router to determine whether or not a request can be serviced by this Delivery Service

-	:pattern:   A regular expression
+	:pattern:   A regular expression - the use of this pattern is dependent on the ``type`` field (backslashes are escaped)
-	:setNumber: The set Number of the matchList
+	:setNumber: An integral, unique identifier for the set of types to which the ``type`` field belongs
-	:type:      The type of MatchList
+	:type:      The type of match performed using ``pattern`` to determine whether or not to use this Delivery Service

+		HOST_REGEXP
+			Use the Delivery Service if ``pattern`` matches the ``Host:`` HTTP header of an HTTP request\ [2]_ HEADER_REGEXP
+			Use the Delivery Service if ``pattern`` matches an HTTP header (both the name and value) in an HTTP request\ [2]_ PATH_REGEXP
+			Use the Delivery Service if ``pattern`` matches the request path of this Delivery Service's URL STEERING_REGEXP
+			Use the Delivery Service if ``pattern`` matches the ``xml_id`` of one of this Delivery Service's "Steering" target Delivery Services

 :maxDnsAnswers:      The maximum number of IPs to put in a A/AAAA response for a DNS Delivery Service (0 means all available)
 :midHeaderRewrite:   Rewrite operations to be performed on TCP headers at the Edge-tier cache level - used by the Header Rewrite Apache Trafficserver plugin